Locally Owned Since 1968

 Dustless Hardwood Floor Sanding and Re-finishing

 Dominion Floors is proud to offer state-of-the-art dustless floor sanding.
-Our "Ruwac" vacuums are attached to each sanding machine and will collect 95-99% of all dust created during the sanding process, down to particles as small as 0.05 microns (less than 1/1000th the width of a human hair).
+Our "Ruwac" industrial vacuums are attached to each sanding machine and will collect 95-99% of all dust created during the sanding process, down to particles as small as 0.05 microns (less than 1/1000th the width of a human hair).
 This will leave no dust on counters, cabinets, newly painted walls or furniture, and it also means no more unhealthy inhalation of old toxic varnishes, laquers, urethane and waxes by homeowners or workers.
 Your house is left clean.